postmodern/chruby/README.md

 ### Homebrew

-chruby can also be installed with homebrew:
+chruby can also be installed with [homebrew]:

     brew install https://raw.github.com/postmodern/chruby/master/homebrew/chruby.rb